open-mmlab/mmengine/docs/en/tutorials/param_scheduler.md

 `mmengine.optim.scheduler` supports most of PyTorch's learning rate schedulers such as `ExponentialLR`, `LinearLR`, `StepLR`, `MultiStepLR`, etc. Please refer to [parameter scheduler API documentation](https://mmengine.readthedocs.io/en/latest/api/optim.html#scheduler) for all of the supported schedulers.

-MMEngine also supports adjust momentum with parameter schedulers.
+MMEngine also supports adjusting momentum with parameter schedulers.
 To use momentum schedulers, replace `LR` in the class name to `Momentum`, such as `ExponentialMomentum`，`LinearMomentum`.
-Further, we implement the general parameter scheduler ParamScheduler, which is used to adjust the specified hyperparameters in the optimizer, such as weight_decay, etc. This feature makes it easier to practice some complex hyperparameter tuning strategies.
+Further, we implement the general parameter scheduler ParamScheduler, which is used to adjust the specified hyperparameters in the optimizer, such as weight_decay, etc. This feature makes it easier to apply some complex hyperparameter tuning strategies.

 Different from the above example, MMEngine usually does not need to manually implement the training loop and call `optimizer.step()`.
 The runner will automatically manage the training progress and control the execution of the parameter scheduler through `ParamSchedulerHook`.